kisielk/flagcxx/README.md

   flags.Var(count, "count", "The count of things, an integer value");
   flags.Var(amount, "amount", "The amount of something, a floating point value");
   flags.Var(name, "name", "The name of a thing, a string value");
+  flags.Var(optional_description, "description", "An optional description of a thing, a string value");
   flags.Var(enable, "enable", "A boolean flag to enable something, or not");

   // Use the parse method to parse the command line arguments into the flag variables.